isahmadbbr/arewadatascience/projects.md

 *Learn by doing.
 Theory is nice, but nothing replaces actual experience. -Tony Hsieh*

-Faculty mentors from Universities across Nigeria and beyond will guide fellows to undergo interesting projects on data science and machine learning depending on experience and background.
+Faculty mentors from Universities across Nigeria and beyond will guide fellows to undergo interesting projects on datascience and machine learning depending on experience and background.